Doxuno

 GOVERNING LAW

-This Agreement shall be governed by and construed in accordance with the laws of the State of Colorado and the ordinances of the City of Denver.
+This Agreement shall be governed by and construed in accordance with the laws of the State of California and the ordinances of the City of Los Angeles.
 All provisions of this Agreement are subject to applicable federal, state, and local landlord-tenant regulations.

 IN WITNESS WHEREOF, the parties have executed this Agreement as of the date indicated.